Assessment of Spatio-Temporal Predictors in the Presence of Missing and Heterogeneous Data: Introduction

 \section{Introduction}

-Spatio-temporal predictive models fit the data by leveraging on the inductive bias associated with relational information coming from time and space of the data observations \citep{seo2018structured, bai2020adaptive, yu2018spatio, wu2019graph, pal2021rnn, ruiz2020gated}.
-The spatial domain is typically represented as a graph associated with, \eg, a pixel grid, a 3d mesh, a road map, or a brain network \citep{shuman2013emerging, li2018diffusion, stankovic2020graph}.
-That said, however, the term \emph{spatial} has to be intended in broader terms referring to any type of functional dependence existing among sensors, well beyond those correlations coming from their physical position.
-Modern spatio-temporal data, \eg, multivariate time series coming from a sensor network, present us with non-trivial challenges coming from irregular sampling and missing observations, or heterogeneous sensors that can be added or removed from the systems as time progresses \cite{alippi2014intelligence, montero2021principles}.
-In this setting, predictive models can display diverse performance in different regions of the space-time, making the analysis of their quality more intricate, yet more relevant to discover unexpected model behaviors and make apparent unattended aspects of the modeled system.
+Spatio-temporal predictive neural models fit data by leveraging the inductive biases inherent in possibly latent relational information derived from the temporal and spatial dimensions of observations~\citep{seo2018structured, bai2020adaptive, yu2018spatio, wu2019graph, pal2021rnn, ruiz2020gated, jin2023survey}.
+The spatial domain is often represented as a graph, capturing structures such as pixel grids, 3D meshes, road maps, or brain networks~\citep{shuman2013emerging, li2018diffusion, stankovic2020graph}.
+However, the term \emph{spatial} should be interpreted more broadly, encompassing functional dependencies among sensors that go beyond correlations tied to their physical positions~\citep{cini2023graph}.
+Modern spatio-temporal data, such as multivariate time series generated by sensor networks, present significant challenges, including irregular sampling, substantial missing observations, and the time variant nature of heterogeneous sensors that can be added or removed over time~\citep{alippi2014intelligence, montero2021principles}.
+In these contexts, predictive deep neural models may perform inconsistently across different regions of the spatio-temporal domain, complicating model quality assessments and the detection of unexpected behaviors.
+Assessing the optimality of these predictors, particularly when leveraging advanced processing neural architectures, remains an intricate task for which no robust and effective methods currently exist.

-The paper introduces a novel set of methods for analyzing the quality of models trained to solve spatio-temporal prediction tasks.
-Proposed methods identify if -- and, in case, where -- designed models failed to learn the data-generating process, and provide guidelines about which parts of the processing pipeline could be improved.
-Proposed methods rely on the fact that if dependencies are observed in the prediction residuals, \ie, the difference between the target and predicted values, then the given model is not optimal as there is structural information left that the model was not able to capture, leaving margin for improving the prediction performance.

-We stress that the analysis of dependencies in the residuals is complementary to that of the prediction error, which observes the loss function scalar value only, and is unable to draw definitive conclusions about model optimality unless the ground-truth model is available or better-performing models have been found, already; differently, what proposed here is very general and does not assume any strong hypothesis that limits the applicability in real-world settings.
-Otherwise specified, in the sequel, ``model optimality'' is intended in terms of absence of autocorrelation and cross-dependencies among prediction residuals.